 Brad is survived by son Trevor (Donya) of Helena, MT, daughter Andrea Renner of Nashville, TN, a sister Marilyn (Ed) Eberly of Kalispell, MT; four grandchildren Shelbey & Brady Parrish and Nathan & Sarah Renner; nephew Mark (Aleasha) Eberly of Boise, ID, niece Angela Davis of Norfolk, VA and several cousins.

 He was preceded in death by his parents.

 A small Celebration of Life Services for Bradley B. Parrish will be Saturday, August 15, 2020 at 10:30 a.m. in St. James Episcopal Church in Lewistown.
 Committal will take place in the Lewistown City Cemetery privately at a later date, cremation has taken place.
 The Cloyd Funeral Home assisting the family.

 Friends are asked to make memorials to the Lewistown Grizzly Scholarship Association, the Lewistown Public Library or Hospice of Central Montana and they may be left at the Cloyd Funeral Home.

-The family is appreciative of the hospice care Brad received in recent months, as well as the care he was given during his nearly five years at Shepherd’s Way.
+The family is appreciative of the hospice care Brad received prior to his death in recent months, as well as the care he was given during his nearly five years at Shepherd’s Way.